famousj/the-little-hooner/hooner.md

 Because `~` is the only atom that is also a list, in this case it is a list of zero nouns.
 And since an empty list does not contain any lists, it returns true, or `%.y`.

-KM: Add this fact (~ is both an atom and a zero-item list) tidbit to chapter 1
+Hint: Look at the code one last time and make sure this is true.

-KM: This is a deep concept which kind of muddies the waters here.
-I'm seeing now why TLS made a function called `atom?`, which explicitly ruled out `~`.
-Revisit the decision to exclude `atom?`.
+JL: This is a deep concept which kind of muddies the waters here.
+I'm seeing now why TLS made a scheme function called `atom?`, which explicitly ruled out `~`.
+I'm okay with how we describe things here, but I'm open to hearing about why this is wrong.

 **Q:** Is `?|(.=(~ l1) .=(~ l2))` true or false
 where `l1` is `~`